Does buying pizza mean exposing your Aadhaar details? Here’s what UIDAI chief has to say

-As Supreme Court’s five-judge Constitution bench advocated for a “robust” law to protect the sensitive information of citizen during the Aadhaar hearing, a question asked by Justice Chandrachud during the hearing made an interesting case: What if a pizza chain shares its customers’ information with his health insurance firm?
+As Supreme Court’s five-judge Constitution bench advocated for a “robust” law to protect the sensitive information of citizen during the Aadhaar hearing, a question asked by Justice Chandrachud during the hearing made an interesting case: What if a pizza chain shares its customers’ information with its health insurance firm?
 The question was asked from the Unique Identification Authority of India (UIDAI) chief Ajay Bhushan Pandey.

 To which, he explained in a TV interview explained that there is “no law that requires a pizza company to ask for your Aadhaar number.”
 The UIDAI chief in the apex court had testified that no breach of biometric details has taken place in seven years.